 “We weren’t able to test features in production as a specific user,” shares Morton Jansrud, a full-stack developer.

 The teams were all familiar with feature flags to a degree, and some had experience with Unleash.
 After Peter reached out to Unleash, the solution was rolled out at Storebrand Digital – Retail Market.

 “Today we use Unleash to enable features across our retail and corporate business.
 We’re using seven projects to organize our features per team and activation strategies for A/B testing, gradual rollout, specific user IDs, and canary releases,” Peter shares.

 There is one proxy for the test environment and one for the production environment.

-“The unapproved changes are hidden behind feature toggles,” adds Alexander.
+“The unapproved changes are hidden behind feature flags,” adds Alexander.

 Some product managers have also been given access to Unleash.